62nd National Film Awards

-The 62nd National Film Awards ceremony was an event during which the Directorate of Film Festivals presents its annual National Film Awards to honour the best films of 2014 in Indian cinema.
+The 62nd National Film Awards ceremony was an event during which the Directorate of Film Festivals presented its annual National Film Awards to honour the best films of 2014 in Indian cinema.
 The awards were announced on 24 March 2015 and the ceremony was held on 3 May 2015.

 Selection process

 The Directorate of Film Festivals invited nominations for the awards by late December 2014 and the acceptable last date for entries was until 20 January 2015.
-Feature and Non-Feature Films certified by Central Board of Film Certification between 1 January 2014, and 31 December 2014, were eligible for the film award categories.
-Books, critical studies, reviews or articles on cinema published in Indian newspapers, magazines, and journals between 1 January 2014, and 31 December 2014, were eligible for the best writing on cinema section.
+Feature and Non-Feature Films certified by the Central Board of Film Certification between 1 January 2014 and 31 December 2014 were eligible for the film award categories.
+Books, critical studies, reviews or articles on cinema published in Indian newspapers, magazines, and journals between 1 January 2014 and 31 December 2014 were eligible for the best writing on cinema section.
 Entries of dubbed, revised or copied versions of a film or translation, abridgements, edited or annotated works and reprints were ineligible for the awards.

 For the Feature and Non-Feature Films sections, films in any Indian language, shot on 16 mm, 35 mm, a wider film gauge or a digital format, and released in cinemas, on video or digital formats for home viewing were eligible.
 Films were required to be certified as a feature film, a featurette or a Documentary/Newsreel/Non-Fiction by the Central Board of Film Certification.